aldoram5/MonikaModDev/CHAT-AI.md

 The conversations have their own way to be selected as correct answer to a conversation request by allowing to fill up the term to be matched accordingly like the statement subject, the verb, the adjective or the person or object the statement is refering to.
 All the conversations are just a collection of steps, to be followed according to the order we determine in the tool.
 The tool let's you decide many things:
-  - the text monika will say, here the option is given to use some special tokens that will get replaced at runtime by values stored like the player name replacing the $PLAYER token
+  - The text monika will say, here the option is given to use some special tokens that will get replaced at runtime by values stored like the player name replacing the $PLAYER token
-  - the expression she is going to have, these match the already defined cheatsheet
+  - The expression she is going to have, these match the already defined cheatsheet
-  - ask for player input which can be either a renpy menu that will let you decide to which step the conversation can go depending on what the player choose, the other input is the text based.
+  - Ask for player input which can be either a renpy menu that will let you decide to which step the conversation can go depending on what the player choose, the other input is the text based.
   - The tool also let's you define an initial or final action to excecute in that step, right now the actions require feedback to add more types and make them more useful for integrations.

 The tool itself has a help button that can explain more in detail some of its functions.